Last Updated on May 31, 2023 by Dave Schoenbeck

 What is the difference between sales and marketing?
-They rely too much on selling and very little on marketing, or vice versa.
+Don’t rely too much on selling and very little on marketing, or vice versa.
 Marketing and selling each bring value and balance to the success of a business.
 Here’s what you need to know to have both selling and marketing working in tandem.

 How is Selling Different from Marketing?